 Section 4.4 - School Physical Inventories Physical inventories are conducted on a regular basis by Inventory Control and include items with a value exceeding $500.00.
 Location data will be updated as a result of these inventories.

 Section 4.5 - Transfer of Equipment It is sometimes necessary to transfer furniture and equipment between sites on a permanent basis.
-When this happens please complete a form B-64 with the site manager’s signature in the transferring section together with the location (site and room).
+When this happens please complete a PUR-50 form with the site manager’s signature in the transferring section together with the location (site and room).
 Show the site and room number and the intended receiver in the receiver section.
 Send the completed form to Inventory Control who will make the necessary arrangements with the warehouse to move the equipment.